 In New Brunswick, people have died of exposure during the winter.

-The province of New Brunswick implemented a non-disconnect electricity policy in 2006 after Paul Durelle, 53, died from organ failure after a month of living in his unheated home in Baie-Ste-Anne.
+The province of New Brunswick implemented a winter no-disconnect electricity policy in 2006.
+However, two years later, Paul Durelle, 53, died from organ failure after a month of living in his unheated home in Baie-Ste-Anne.
 Durelle, a diabetic, was living on social assistance and could not afford to pay his electricity bill.

 Julia Hansen, a nurse with Solidarité Fredericton who helped organize a rally in support of affordable housing on the FREX grounds on October 1, says all levels of government need to better coordinate when it comes to meeting housing needs.